Find out how to vote absentee herer

-The list below shows state, county and MDJ Dem candidates who will appear on the May 16 primary election and therefore become our endorsed candidates for November.
+The list below shows state, county and MDJ Dem candidates who won the May 16 primary election and therefore become our endorsed candidates for November.
 See candidates for municipal offices and school boards on the Dem zones’ sites and Facebook pages.
 See individual precinct results here, all winners in the County here, and statewide winners.